alexharri/animation-editor/README.md

 ## SVG Import

-Note: The SVG importer is still very much a work-in-progress,.
+Note: The SVG importer is still very much a work-in-progress.
 The SVG spec is incredibly feature rich, so the imported result may differ significantly from the source SVG.

 The SVG imported supports most basic SVG element types.